JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 In that position, he not only detected you in taking the Diamond out of the drawer–he also detected Miss Verinder, silently watching you from her bedroom, through her open door.
-His own eyes satisfied him that SHE saw you take the Diamond, too.
+His own eyes satisfied him that _She_ saw you take the Diamond, too.

 Before you left the sitting-room again, you hesitated a little.